UKCloud/documentation/articles/azure/azs-faq.md

 The SLA for this service is 99.95%.
 For further details, review the UKCloud for Microsoft Azure Service Definition.

+### Where can I find additional resources to assist me in administering my UKCloud for Microsoft Azure environment?

+UKCloud maintains an Azure Stack repository which contains ARM templates, custom script extensions and more.
+This repository can be found [here](https://github.com/UKCloud/AzureStack/tree/master/Users).

 ## Networking

 ### How many IP addresses do I get?